6 Tips to Avoid Altitude Sickness in Cusco

 What is the Altitude Sickness?

-It typically occurs above 2,400 meters and primarily affects people who are not accustomed to living in high altitude areas, typically less than 900 meters above sea level.
+It typically occurs above 2,400 meters and primarily affects people who are not accustomed to living in high altitude areas, usually less than 900 meters above sea level.
 If you are going to travel to mountainous countries such as Peru, Bolivia, or Nepal and you are going to visit places located at high altitude, such as Machu Picchu, the Salar de Uyuni, or the Aconcagua, you should be aware of altitude sickness, how to prevent and combat it, and what kind of symptoms it usually presents.

 Symptoms of the Altitude Sickness in Cusco